worldOfVerdure/Portfolio/README.md

 # Portfolio Page

-This is my Portfolio page built with React and Styled Components.
+This is my Portfolio page built with React (Vite) and Styled Components.